shashankpritam/Insertion-Bias-TE/Validation_7_insertion.md

 In this validation we wanted to test if insertion was correctly implemented.

-We introduced one TE at 0 with o bias as one of he
+We introduced one TE at 0 with 0 bias in one chromosome and 1000 TEs with 0 bias at random places in other chromosome, for all the 10000 population size; like this - basepop – 10000; 0(0); X<sub>1</sub>(-100) … X<sub>1000</sub>(-100).

+We define only one diploid chromosome with genome size =“mb:1” and with 3% cluster size =“kb:30”.

 version: invadego-insertionbias